mssola/ruby_checker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You've updated the [changelog](../CHANGELOG.md).
 - [ ] You've updated the [readme](../README.md) (if relevant).

-Thanks for contributing to writer-mode!
+Thanks for contributing to ruby_checker!